tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/disturbance-and-fault-records.md

 COMTRADE (Common Format for Transient Data Exchange) is a standardised binary format for recording waveform data from power-system equipment.
-A COMTRADE file contains: the sampled values of currents, voltages, and status signals at high frequency (typically 256 or 1024 samples per second or higher), the timestamp of when sampling started, and the configuration data specifying what signals were recorded and their scaling factors.
+A COMTRADE file contains: the sampled values of currents, voltages, and status signals at high frequency (specified in samples per cycle, commonly 16 to 256 per cycle at 50 Hz, so from under a kilohertz to over ten kilohertz), the timestamp of when sampling started, and the configuration data specifying what signals were recorded and their scaling factors.

 When a relay detects a fault condition, it initiates a disturbance recording.
-The sampling had typically been running continuously or on demand, and when the fault is detected, the relay captures the waveforms surrounding the fault: typically a pre-fault window (seconds before the fault is detected), the fault window (seconds during which the fault persists), and a post-fault window (seconds after the fault is cleared).
+The sampling had been running continuously or on demand, and when the fault is detected, the relay captures the waveforms surrounding the fault: a pre-fault window (seconds before the fault is detected), the fault window (seconds during which the fault persists), and a post-fault window (seconds after the fault is cleared).
 The relay stores the recording in its memory, and the recording is later extracted via engineering tools or via a gateway connected to the relay.